 ASM Objective: 01.05 The evolutionary relatedness of organisms is best reflected in phylogenetic trees.
-ASM Topic: Module 01 Evolution Bloom's Level: 02.
-Understand Learning Outcome: 01.12 Explain how the levels of a taxonomic scheme relate to each other.
+ASM Topic: Module 01 Evolution Learning Outcome: 01.12 Explain how the levels of a taxonomic scheme relate to each other.
 Give the names of the levels, and place them in a hierarchy.
-Section: 01.06 Topic: Taxonomy of Microorganisms
+Topic: Taxonomy of Microorganisms

-46. Viruses are not classified in any of Whittaker's five kingdoms.
+46. Viruses are not classified in any of Whittaker's 5 kingdoms.
+TRUE

 ASM Objective: 01.05 The evolutionary relatedness of organisms is best reflected in phylogenetic trees.
-ASM Topic: Module 01 Evolution Bloom's Level: 01.
-Remember Learning Outcome: 01.05 Describe the cellular makeup of microorganisms and their size range, and indicate how viruses differ from cellular microbes.
-Section: 01.02 Section: 01.07 Topic: Taxonomy of Microorganisms
+ASM Topic: Module 01 Evolution Learning Outcome: 01.05 Describe the cellular makeup of microorganisms and their size range, and indicate how viruses differ from cellular microbes.
+Topic: Taxonomy of Microorganisms

 47. Members of the kingdom Fungi are photosynthetic.
+FALSE

 ASM Objective: 02.04 While microscopic eukaryotes (for example, fungi, protozoa, and algae) carry out some of the same processes as bacteria, many of the cellular properties are fundamentally different.

 ASM Objective: 03.02 The interactions of microorganisms among themselves and with their environment are determined by their metabolic abilities (e.g., quorum sensing, oxygen consumption, nitrogen transformations).

-ASM Topic: Module 02 Structure and Function ASM Topic: Module 03 Metabolic Pathways Bloom's Level: 01.
-Remember Learning Outcome: 01.01 Define microbiology and microorganisms, and identify the major organisms included in the science of microbiology.
+Learning Outcome: 01.01 Define microbiology and microorganisms, and identify the major organisms included in the science of microbiology.

 Learning Outcome: 01.04 State several ways that microbes are involved in the earth's ecosystems.
-Section: 01.02
+Topic: Microbial Roles

-A scientist studying helminths is working with bacteria.
-48.
+48. A scientist studying helminths is working with bacteria.
+FALSE

 ASM Objective: 02.04 While microscopic eukaryotes (for example, fungi, protozoa, and algae) carry out some of the same processes as bacteria, many of the cellular properties are fundamentally different.
-ASM Topic: Module 02 Structure and Function Bloom's Level: 01.
-Remember Learning Outcome: 01.01 Define microbiology and microorganisms, and identify the major organisms included in the science of microbiology.
-Section: 01.01 Topic: Helminths
+ASM Objective: 05.04 Microorganisms, cellular and viral, can interact with both human and nonhuman hosts in beneficial, neutral or detrimental ways.
+ASM Topic: Module 02 Structure and Function ASM Topic: Module 05 Systems Learning Outcome: 01.01 Define microbiology and microorganisms, and identify the major organisms included in the science of microbiology.
+Topic: Helminths Topic: Taxonomy of Microorganisms

-49. The fossil record has established that prokaryotes existed on Earth for approximately two billion years before eukaryotes appeared.
+49. The fossil record has established that prokaryotes existed on earth for approximately 2 billion years before eukaryotes appeared.
+TRUE

 ASM Objective: 01.01 Cells, organelles (e.g., mitochondria and chloroplasts) and all major metabolic pathways evolved from early prokaryotic cells.
-ASM Topic: Module 01 Evolution Bloom's Level: 01.
-Remember Learning Outcome: 01.14 Discuss the fundamentals of evolution, evidence used to verify evolutionary trends, and the use of evolutionary theory in the study of organisms.
-Section: 01.07 Topic: Taxonomy of Microorganisms
+ASM Topic: Module 01 Evolution Learning Outcome: 01.14 Discuss the fundamentals of evolution, evidence used to verify evolutionary trends, and its use in studying organisms.
+Topic: Taxonomy of Microorganisms

 50. It has been over 25 years since a new infectious disease has emerged in the world.
+FALSE

 ASM Objective: 05.04 Microorganisms, cellular and viral, can interact with both human and nonhuman hosts in beneficial, neutral or detrimental ways.
-ASM Topic: Module 05 Systems Bloom's Level: 01.
-Remember Learning Outcome: 01.08 Define what is meant by emerging and reemerging diseases.
-Section: 01.04 Topic: Epidemiology Topic: Microbial Roles
+ASM Topic: Module 05 Systems Learning Outcome: 01.08 Define what is meant by emerging and reemerging diseases.
+Topic: Epidemiology Topic: Microbial Roles

-51. The term sterile means free of all life-forms.
+51. The term sterile means free of all life forms.
+TRUE

 ASM Objective: 03.04 The growth of microorganisms can be controlled by physical, chemical, mechanical, or biological means.
-ASM Topic: Module 03 Metabolic Pathways Bloom's Level: 01.
-Remember Learning Outcome: 01.01 Define microbiology and microorganisms, and identify the major organisms included in the science of microbiology.
-Section: 01.01 Topic: Microbial Roles
+ASM Topic: Module 03 Metabolic Pathways Learning Outcome: 01.01 Define microbiology and microorganisms, and identify the major organisms included in the science of microbiology.
+Topic: Microbial Roles

 52. All microorganisms are parasites.
+FALSE

 ASM Objective: 05.04 Microorganisms, cellular and viral, can interact with both human and nonhuman hosts in beneficial, neutral or detrimental ways.
-ASM Topic: Module 05 Systems Bloom's Level: 02.
-Understand Learning Outcome: 01.07 Review the roles of microorganisms as parasites and pathogens that cause infection and disease.
-Section: 01.04 Topic: Microbial Roles
+ASM Topic: Module 05 Systems Learning Outcome: 01.07 Review the roles of microorganisms as parasites and pathogens that cause infection and disease.
+Topic: Microbial Roles

 53. During a scientific experiment, the control group is used to directly test or measure the consequences of a variable in the study.
+FALSE